pjh-github/Tweet_ID_Interpreter/README.md

      Actual tweet date - 7:56 PM Feb 9, 2020
      Split by '/', take the final component
    - Convert to Binary
    - Substring binary into timestamp, datacenter, server and sequence.
-Pass to given timestamp logic.
+   - Pass to given timestamp logic.
+   - Return timestamp and decimal conversion of datacenter, server and sequence.

  Twitter IDs - More info here: https://developer.twitter.com/en/docs/basics/twitter-ids